 We all want to give thoughtful gifts, but sometimes coming up with ideas for what to buy can be a challenge.
-I’ve complied a list of all sorts of bird-related goodies to help you find just the right special something for the bird lover in your life.
-So if you are looking for the best gift ideas for backyard bird watchers, I’ve got you covered in this article.
+I’ve compiled a list of all sorts of gift ideas for bird lovers to help you find just the right special something for the bird lover in your life.
+So if you are looking for some of the best gift ideas for backyard bird watchers, I’ve got you covered in this article.

-Whether you are buying for a seasoned birder who is out at the hot spots at 6 am every weekend, or just a backyard enthusiast who likes to sit and watch their feeders, you’ll be sure to find something on this list to suit them.
+Whether you are looking for gift ideas for bird lovers who are out at the hot spots at 6 am every weekend, or just a backyard bird lover who likes to sit and watch their feeders, you’ll be sure to find something on this list to suit them.
 The great thing about gifts for bird watchers is that they can be purchased year round!
 Christmas, birthdays, mothers day, fathers day, weddings, housewarmings, etc. They are suitable for many occasions.

 One of the first gifts that likely comes to mind is a bird feeder.
 But there are hundreds to choose from, where to start?
 Here are three that I think nearly anyone would be able to use and enjoy in their yard.